 “Additional packaging services are available through optional refurbishment.
 Depending on the item, FBA can re-tape, re-glue, and re-staple boxes; remove excessive tape, non-product labels, and stickers; and re-box branded and unbranded corrugated boxes.
 Shoes and apparel refurbishment can include steaming and removing stains and odors.”

-Fortunately, you can turn this off in your Seller Central account.
+Fortunately, you can turn this setting off in your Seller Central account.

-1. Navigate far-right and click on Fulfillment by Amazon
+1. Navigate far-right in your account and click on Fulfillment by Amazon

 2. Then navigate to Refurbishment.
 If this is showing Enabled, click the Edit button